-Students may participate in Work-Based Learning experiences, and may be eligible for paid work (Co-op) positions across technical fields at BTC through partnerships with local businesses and organizations.
-For more information about BTC Work Based Learning experiences go to the BTC WBL Website https://sites.google.com/bsdvt.org/wbl-btc/wbl-btc
+For more information about BTC Work Based Learning experiences go to the BTC WBL Website https://sites.google.com/bsdvt.org/wbl-btc/wbl-btc.

-Career Technical Student Organizations (CTSOs):
+Career and Technical Student Organizations (CTSOs)

-Students in BTC programs opt to participate in the National Technical Honor Society, HOSA-Future Health Professionals, DECA - Hospitality, and/or SkillsUSA activities and competitions as they prepare for the workforce, higher education, and continued community involvement.
+CTSOs are extracurricular groups that enable students in career and technical pathways to further their knowledge and skills by participating in activities, events, and competitions at the regional or national level.
+CTSOs are designed to offer students experience in leadership, citizenship, and occupational skills.
+Students in BTC programs opt to participate in the National Technical Honor Society, HOSA-Future Health Professionals, SkillsUSA and/or Educators Rising activities and competitions as they prepare for the workforce, higher education, and continued community involvement.